shravan1394/WinogradDataset/README.md

 ## Generating Scene Understanding Maps for the images used in our study
 The GenerateSUMap.py file provides a sample code to generate SU maps for the images used in the study.
 The Figure below shows an example image generated using the code.
+The code takes about 10 mins to compute the scene understanding map for 36 images in our dataset.

 ![Alt text](/ReadMeFiles/SUMapExample.png?raw=true "Optional Title")